 Appearing here, too, is the popular VRW guide to planning the research trip to Britain.
 [2021 note: this section will be revised as more information becomes available about COVID restrictions on travel.]
 The Curran Index, which identifies the authors of thousands of unsigned articles, reviews, stories, and poems in the 19th-century periodical press, was begun here at VictorianResearch.org and now resides at its own domain, supported by the Research Society for Victorian Periodicals.
 An interactive database for exploring the archives of the long-running VICTORIA discussion group puts at your fingertips over twenty-five years' worth of discussion by Victorianists around the world.

 We hope you will find the Victoria Research Web helpful in planning your own Victorian researches.
 Much good luck with those projects.

 VRW is organized by type of resource, not by subject.
 So, for example, if you want to know how to find someone's unpublished letters, look under "Archives."
 If you want to explore books or newspapers, look under "Printed Sources."
 Some of the most important and innovative sites devoted to particular authors and topics can be found under "Exploring Victorian Projects."

-Note, summer 2021: The site is being thoroughly revised, but please excuse a good many inactive links in some sections in the meantime.
+Note, Autumn 2021: The site is being thoroughly revised and updated, but please excuse a good many inactive links in some sections in the meantime.
 Please send any comments or suggestions to email@example.com.